wbuchwalter/ng2-redux/docs/intro-tutorial.md

 In order to do its job, the counter component needs to maintain some state: the current value of the counter.
 In Redux, we try to avoid keeping application state in the UI component itself; instead we can keep it in our store.
-That way it's easy to find, and protected by the immutability guarantees of the Redux architecture.
+That way it's easy to find, and it's protected by the immutability guarantees of the Redux architecture.

 So we can define the type of our state as follows: